Maxus G50: Overview

 Transmission options include a 6-speed manual transmission and a 7-speed dual-clutch transmission.

-Maxus EUNIQ 5
+Maxus Euniq 5 (2019–2023)

-The Maxus EUNIQ 5 (formerly called EG50) is the electric version of the gasoline-powered Maxus G50.
-The EUNIQ 5 was launched during the Shanghai Auto Show in April 2019.
-Styling-wise, the EUNIQ 5 is mostly the same as the G50 while adding blue accents in the grilles and intakes to differentiate it from the gasoline variant.
+The Maxus Euniq 5 (formerly called EG50) is the electric version of the gasoline-powered Maxus G50.
+The Euniq 5 was launched during the Shanghai Auto Show in April 2019.
+Styling-wise, the Euniq 5 is mostly the same as the G50 while adding blue accents in the grilles and intakes to differentiate it from the gasoline variant.